Honor Harger

 Honor Harger (born 1975 in Dunedin) is a curator and artist from New Zealand.
 Harger has a particular interest in artistic uses of new technologies.
 She is currently the executive director of the ArtScience Museum in Singapore.

 Harger was included in The Guardian's 'The Hospital Club 100 list' for 2013, which lists innovative and influential people in the creative industries.

 Career

 Early career

-In the mid-1990s, while based in New Zealand, Honor edited the artistic publication, SPeC; co-founded sound art collective Relay, worked with radio station, Radio One and with the art gallery, Artspace (New Zealand).
+In the mid-1990s, while based in New Zealand, Honor edited the artistic publication, SPeC; co-founded sound art collective Relay, worked with student radio station, Radio One and with the art gallery, Artspace (New Zealand).
 In 1997, she relocated to Australia to work with the Australian Network for Art and Technology, before relocating to Europe in 1999 and then Singapore in 2014.

 r a d i o q u a l i a

 Harger is one of the co-founders (with Adam Hyde in 1998) of r a d i o q u a l i a, a group which explores how broadcasting technologies can create new artistic forms and how audio can be used to illuminate abstract ideas and processes.
 They have exhibited at museums, galleries and festivals, including: NTT ICC, Tokyo; New Museum, New York; Gallery 9, Walker Art Center, USA; Sónar, Barcelona; FACT centre in Liverpool; Ars Electronica, Linz, Austria; Experimental Art Foundation, Australia; Maison Européenne de la Photographie, Paris; and the Physics Room, New Zealand.

 One of the collective's main projects is Radio Astronomy, an art and science project which broadcasts sounds intercepted from space live on the internet and on the airwaves.
 The project is achieved in collaboration with radio telescopes around the world.
 The signal from objects observed by these partner telescopes is converted into audio and then broadcast.
 Radio Astronomy has three parts: a sound installation, a live on-air radio transmission, and a live online radio broadcast.
 Depending on what is being observed by the telescopes, examples of what listeners may hear includes radiation from the Sun, or the planet Jupiter and its interaction with its moons.

 The first exhibition of Radio Astronomy was at ISEA2004, Helsinki, August 2004.
 The second exhibition was at the Ars Electronica festival of art and technology in Linz, Austria, in September 2004.